BohdanObruch/project_YEDA/README.md

 <br>

 # <img width="4%" title="Allure" src="resources/images/logo/Allure.svg"> Allure
-> Allure Framework is a flexible lightweight multi-language test report tool that not only shows a very concise representation of what have been tested in a neat web report form, but allows everyone participating in the development process to extract maximum of useful information from everyday execution of tests.
+> Allure Framework is an easy and flexible multi-language test report tool that not only shows a very concise representation of what have been tested in a neat web report form, but it also gives each team member a possibility to extract maximum of useful information from tests execution.

 ## Allure overview
-> Different charts, metrics and statistic to easily analyze tests result
+> Different charts, metrics and statistics to analyze tests results easily
 <p  align="left">
 <code>
 <img src="resources/images/allure_report.JPG" alt="Allure Report"/>